-- -Scope 1 emissions: those from sources owned or controlled by the company. - -Scope 2 emissions: those caused by the generation of electricity purchased by the company. - -Scope 3 emissions: include all other indirect emissions that occur in a company's value chain.
+- Scope 1 emissions: those from sources owned or controlled by the company. - Scope 2 emissions: those caused by the generation of electricity purchased by the company. - Scope 3 emissions: include all other indirect emissions that occur in a company's value chain.

-More precisely, the MSCI Emerging Markets ESG Climate Transition (EU CTB) Select Net Total Return Index (the "Index") is based on the Parent Index and includes large and mid-cap securities of the emerging equity market.
-It aims to represent the performance of an investment strategy designed to exceed the minimum standards of the EU CTB under the Benchmark Regulation.
-It incorporates ESG criteria and a broad range of climate-related objectives covering transition risk, climate change opportunities and physical risk while minimizing the volatility of the difference between the return of the Index and the return of the Parent Index.
+More precisely, S&P Eurozone LargeMidCap Net Zero 2050 Paris-Aligned ESG Net Total Return Index (the "Index") is based on the Parent Index which is representative of large and mid-cap securities of the Eurozone equity markets.
+The Index measures the performance of eligible equity securities from the Parent Index, selected and weighted to be collectively compatible with a 1.5°C global warming climate scenario.
+It incorporates a broad range of climate-related objectives covering transition risk, climate change opportunities and physical risk.